kaitlynduong21/60_wrapBinarySearch/README.md

   Recursive Abstraction:
-    Find the given value in a list half the size of the previous list (in the first loop, the original list).
+    Find the index of a given value in an ordered list of length n/2

   Solution(s) to recursive cases: